Annotated Bibliography - An Easy Guide With Examples

 Informative Annotated Bibliography

 Like the indicative type of annotated bibliography, this kind of bibliography also provides a summary of the citation.
 However, it does not give any views or comments about the content of the source.
-In simple terms, it presents the actual information including the hypotheses, proof and the researched data.
+In simple terms, it presents the actual information including the hypothesis, proof and the researched data.

 This kind of annotation is completely neutral and includes the following things only: